Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Pruning for Pests and Disease: Just like it sounds, this type of pruning is done in response to the outbreak of disease or pests.

 We have had a huge 125 foot oak tree right next to our house for over 25 years.
 We've been told it was close to 200 years old.
 I have treasured this tree, and threatened to chain myself to it to keep hubby from cutting it down.
+I finally agreed to let him get it trimmed.
+The cheapest estimate we got was almost 3000 dollars.
+Wow, a lot of money so we were hesitant.

 Proper pruning is a good way to help your plants and shrubs stay healthy while preparing them for budding.
+It's best to prune shrubs that bloom in the summer and fall in the late winter or early spring prior to bud development.